Sign up for our newsletter

 What you need to ask yourself is this:

-For your topics, do others online truly recognize either your website or your authors as experts on the topics you cover?
+For your topics, do others online truly recognize either your website or your authors as a reliable destination for information on the topics you cover?

 If not, you are lacking in E-A-T. Ranking will be difficult.